-We talked to Lawrence Low, founder of Yayasan Perintis Malaysia, about physical training and fitness platforms, and this is what he said about it.
+Lawrence Low, founder of Yayasan Perintis Malaysia on physical training and fitness platforms.

 First of all, how are you & your family doing in these Covid-19 times?

 Lawrence Low: My family & I are doing well during COVID-19.
 Definitely, we are cared by Malaysia’s laws in terms of the Movement Control Order (MCO) for the past more than a year.
 Many of us were strained at home, businesses were affected but generally, we’re doing safely.
 None of us was positively tested & vaccination has arrived in Malaysia so hopefully, it will reach us very soon.